pancaketaicho/100-days-of-code/log.md

 **Thoughts:** A quarter of the way through the challenge and I haven't created anything.
 Maybe I'm just addicted to checking off checklists.
 I'm a checker, not a doer.

+### Day 26: May 5, 2019, Monday

+**Today's Progress**: Watched and practiced more of net ninja's Git tutorial.

+**Thoughts:** No gas in the tank.
+Just doing.
+I feel like I'm in a mental holding pattern where I'm panicking about my future and other existential matters, questioning everything and answering nothing.
+I'm afraid to quit the streak and go to zero and 'lose' all of my progress, so I just go through the motions.
+These tutorials are teaching me things, but I wouldn't say I'm doing any 'real' work.
+Just twiddling my thumbs, checking off the 'I occupied my mind with code related stuff for an hour today' box.

+### Day 27: May 5, 2019, Tuesday

+**Today's Progress**: Watched and practiced even more of net ninja's Git tutorial, almost finished.

+**Thoughts:** Not much changed feelings-wise since yesterday.
+I'm looking forward to learning how to work with Github and make repos and connect remotely through the terminal.

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->

 <!-- ### Day 1: June 27, Monday